Shopify API authentication

 storefrontAccessTokenCreate mutation or the REST Admin API's

-Getting started with authenticated accessAnchor link to section titled "Getting started with authenticated access"
+Getting started with private accessAnchor link to section titled "Getting started with private access"

 Optional IP headerAnchor link to section titled "Optional IP header"